How My AI System Convinced Me to Hold a Funeral for Myself

 This was cognitive capitalism with drag.

-At night, between updates, I looked at my dashboards.
+At night, between updates, I looked at my Pierre 2.0 dashboard.

 Everything said I was thriving.